-With a faculty comprised of current and former journal editors, who have been ranked among the most productive in the country, our management program provides PhD candidates the training and collaboration needed to launch an academic career at a top research university.
+With a senior faculty that includes four current and former journal editors and a junior faculty among the most productive in the country, our program is an ideal destination for anyone interested in a Management PhD.
+Our full-time in-residence program provides the training and collaboration needed to launch an academic career at a top research university.

 PhD students work with faculty on all phases of the research process—from idea generation and study design to data analysis and writing.
 The culture is collegial and informal, with students viewed as colleagues and coauthors.
 Moreover, students are encouraged to work with multiple faculty, not just their chosen advisor or dissertation chair.

-Management PhDs choose one of the following major fields of study:
+Management PhDs choose one of the following concentrations:

 - Organizational behavior (OB)

 OB research focuses on understanding employee attitudes, emotions, and behaviors in organizational settings.
 OB students typically minor in industrial/organizational or social psychology.
 Strategy research focuses on understanding how organizational, CEO, and board decisions or characteristics influence firm profitability.
 Strategy students typically minor in sociology, economics, or finance.

 Typical Course Sequence